Cookies

 • For transformational change to occur a multi-layered strategic approach to prevent and reduce trauma is needed.

-The main author of the report is Dr Alex Chard, Director YCTCS Ltd. The report extends the thinking he developed in Punishing Abuse, a study of eighty children in the West Midlands youth justice system, and a paper written for HMI Probation on systemic resilience.
+The main author of the report is Dr Alex Chard, Director YCTCS Ltd. The report extends the thinking he developed in Punishing Abuse, a highly acclaimed study of eighty children in the West Midlands youth justice system, and a paper written for HMI Probation on systemic resilience.

 Marc Radley, Strategic Director, CACI Children’s and Young Persons Business Unit, undertook the systems modelling for the study and co-authored that section of the report.